 - Test case scenarios upload: In this step the user would be able to upload the test case scenarios created for testing the performance of the software under a specified load.
 These case scenarios make sure that we have enough cases to identify all the bottlenecks of the program where there is a chance of improvement of performance or might be the weakest link of failure of the program.

-- Recommendations: Once the results are analyzed extensively, the team puts in a set of recommendations which might be possible bottlenecks or may be an area of improvement of performance.
+- Recommendations: Once the results are analyzed extensively, the team puts in a set of recommendations that might be possible bottlenecks or maybe an area of improvement of performance.

 - Fine-tune of the system: On the basis of recommendations made in the earlier steps, necessary actions are taken for fine-tuning the system so that all the bottlenecks are removed, and the system is optimized to the fullest.

-- Re-testing: Once the fine-tuning is done all the above steps are followed again and incase necessary, another few levels of testing is done before finally releasing it into the production.
+- Re-testing: Once the fine-tuning is done all the above steps are followed again and incase necessary, another few levels of testing are done before finally releasing it into production.